Whether you love rhubarb desserts or only ever have it with strawberries, you have to try this spiced rhubarb crisp!

 One of my favorite things in the world is rhubarb season!

-I buy piles of rhubarb every spring, do all sorts of baking with it (with strawberries or on its own), and then chop up and freeze the rest.
-That way I get the most out of the fresh rhubarb, but still get to enjoy all things rhubarb during the sadly rhubarb-free months of the year.
+I buy piles every spring, do all sorts of baking with it (with strawberries or on its own), and then chop up and freeze the rest.
+That way I get the most out of the fresh rhubarb, but still get to enjoy it during the sadly rhubarb-free months of the year.

-I’ve even done an ingredient spotlight on rhubarb which includes a roundup of all my yummy rhubarb recipes!
+I’ve even done an ingredient spotlight on rhubarb which includes a roundup of all my yummy recipes which include the vegetable!

 To make a spiced rhubarb crisp mix together the topping of oats, sugar, flour, and pecans with butter, then mix the rhubarb with sugar and spices.
-Put the rhubarb in a baking dish and top with the crumble then bake until golden brown and bubbling.
+Put everything in a baking dish and top with the crumble then bake until golden brown and bubbling.

 This recipe starts with a variation of my favorite crumble topping.
 To keep things simple, I use equal amounts of flour, oats, brown sugar, and pecans.
 It’s one half cup of each to cover an oval (or 9×9 square) baking dish.
 Easy!